gvellut/jncep/README.md

 - self-contained executable for macOS and Windows with PyInstaller
 - config file for account
 - async IO for faster downloads
-- solution for rare characters used as scene separator
 - replace prints with logging